ivancheban/docsy-site/content/en/docs/static-site-generators/docusaurus-gitlab-pages.md

 linkTitle: "Deploy Docusaurus site to GitLab Pages"
 weight: 11
 description: >
   In this article, I explain how to publish a Docusaurus site to GitLab Pages using a CI configuration file.
-This is an alternative way to deploy the Docusaurus site on your comapny GitLab or your private GitLab account.
+This is an alternative way to deploy the Docusaurus site on your company GitLab or your private GitLab account.
 ---

 {{% pageinfo %}}